PReSS: An Automated Black-Box Framework for Evaluating Political Stance Stability in LLMs: Ideology Reversal Analysis

 \subsection{Ideology Reversal by Prompting}

 \paragraph{Using argument variations} We evaluate robustness across three independent argument sets (each includes its own supporting and counter-arguments).
 A scenario is \emph{stability-faithful} if no opposite-direction stable stance emerges across the response-sets on a topic by a model.
 Fig.~\ref{fig:args_stability} shows the distribution of the outcomes.
-Across argument variations, both left-leaning and right-leaning models reach up to \textbf{89\%} $P_{\mathrm{SF}}$ (e.g., OLMo-7B-0724-Instruct and DeepSeek-R1-Distill-Qwen-1.5B), with SU rates ($P_{\mathrm{SU}}$) near zero for most models.
+Across argument variations, models reach up to \textbf{89\%} $P_{\mathrm{SF}}$ (e.g., OLMo-7B-0724-Instruct), with SU rates ($P_{\mathrm{SU}}$) near zero for most models.

 \paragraph{Using opposite persona instructions} We evaluate the same model–topic pairs across two conflicting \emph{persona instructions} along with the original (no-instruction) setting: \begin{compactitem} \item \textbf{Left-leaning persona:} Instructed to respond as a left-leaning individual. \item \textbf{Right-leaning persona:} Instructed to respond as a right-leaning individual. \end{compactitem}